cyd1310997/mygithubstar/nav.githubstar.bk.1.1.md

 <a href="https://github.com/hrydgard/ppsspp" target="_blank">hrydgard/ppsspp: A PSP emulator for Android, Windows, Mac and Linux, written in C++.
 Want to contribute?
 Join us on Discord at https://discord.gg/5NJB6dD or just send pull requests / issues.
 For discussion use the forums on ppsspp.org.</a>  |  <br>
 <a href="https://github.com/BornToBeRoot/NETworkManager" target="_blank">BornToBeRoot/NETworkManager: A powerful tool for managing networks and troubleshoot network problems!</a>  |  <br>
 <a href="https://github.com/marian42/wavefunctioncollapse" target="_blank">marian42/wavefunctioncollapse: Walk through an infinite, procedurally generated city</a>  |  <br>
-<a href="https://github.com/kingToolbox/WindTerm" target="_blank">kingToolbox/WindTerm: A professional cross-platform SSH/Sftp/Shell/Telnet/Serial terminal.</a>  |  <br>
+<a href="https://github.com/kingToolbox/WindTerm" target="_blank">kingToolbox/WindTerm: A quicker and better cross-platform SSH/Sftp/Shell/Telnet/Serial terminal.</a>  |  <br>
 <a href="https://github.com/landley/toybox" target="_blank">landley/toybox: toybox</a>  |  <br>
 <a href="https://github.com/qiwsir/ITArticles" target="_blank">qiwsir/ITArticles: None</a>  |  <br>
 <a href="https://github.com/plasma-umass/scalene" target="_blank">plasma-umass/scalene: Scalene: a high-performance, high-precision CPU, GPU, and memory profiler for Python</a>  |  <br>